How to Use CRM to Offer a Premium Customer Experience11 Apr 2023

 360 Degree View of Data

-Having transparency of data across the different teams is a huge increase in efficiency – especially in the days where remote working has become the norm.
+Having transparency of data across the different teams is a huge increase in efficiency – especially in the days when remote working has become the norm.
 It means marketing or production have instant access to sales data for example.
 Using reporting, that vital information can be proactively shared across the various departments, making your departments very agile.
-A sales person can immediately access a client’s sales history, and so can offer suitable recommendations based on previous purchases.
+A salesperson can immediately access a client’s sales history, and so can offer suitable recommendations based on previous purchases.
 If there is a problem, the support department also knows what the customer has bought.
 It means they can go into their job with that valuable insight and can hopefully help the client without making them jump through too many hoops.
-Talking about support leads me onto the next point.
+Talking about support leads me to the next point.

 Using Support to Measure Customer Feedback

 Your support team’s role is to deal with customer problems.
 There will always be one-off incidents that you need to deal with, but you can also detect patterns in problems.
 Imagine the artisan baker delivers bread via mail-order, but you are getting comments that the bread is arriving damaged.
 It might be an issue with the couriers, or most likely you need to review your packaging.
-As you can see, the support team’s feedback can be use to improve the customer experience.
+As you can see, the support team’s feedback can be used to improve the customer experience.

 Gather Feedback Directly

 Instead of guessing what your clients think, why not give them the chance to have their say.
 There are some key touchpoints where you might ask a client for direct feedback – immediately after a purchase or on resolution of a ticket for example.
 One simple way of capturing feedback is by using an online form such as a Jotform.
 When the client submits their review, that information can be fed directly back into your CRM, linked to the client record.
 As well as giving you the opportunity to help that customer with any pain points, you can use the feedback to improve that customer experience.
-Of course you can also solicit feedback submissions on your social media communities.
+Of course, you can also solicit feedback submissions on your social media communities.

 Watch and learn